ypriverol/github-paper/document/manuscript.md

 # Rule 9.
 Promote and discuss your projects: web page and more {-}

-The traditional way to promote scientific software is by publishing an associated paper in the peer-reviewed scientific literature.
+The traditional way to promote scientific software is by publishing an associated paper in the peer-reviewed scientific literature, though as pointed out by Buckheir and Donoho, this is just advertizing [add citation to paper on http://statweb.stanford.edu/~wavelab/Wavelab_850/wavelab.pdf].
 Additional steps can boost the visibility of a organization.
 For example, GitHub _Pages_ are simple landing webpages that GitHub hosts for free.
 GitHub users can create and host blog